 2.4.
 Systems level economic benefits and risks

 For cropping system assessment, we focus on the revenues and partial profits (revenue-cost of irrigation) derived from both rice and wheat.
 Willingness to pay is therefore in monetary terms rather than quantity terms.
-We use the same approach as stated above to determine if it is beneficial for a risk averse farmer to adopt the planting date strategy.
+We use the same approach as stated above to determine if it is beneficial for a risk-averse farmer to adopt the planting date strategy.
 When the revenue and partial profit WTP is compared between the baseline and the proposed strategy, we get the revenue and profit potential for the farmers in each grid cells.

 3. Results